stepchowfun/typical/README.md

 ## Binary encoding

 The following sections describe how Typical serializes your data.
+In most cases, Typical's encoding scheme is more compact than that of Protocol Buffers and Apache Thrift thanks to smaller field headers, a more efficient variable-width integer encoding, and a trick that allows some information to be inferred from the size of a field rather than being encoded explicitly.

 ### Variable-width integers